 Beginning with the 2014–15 school year, children between 7 and 17 years of age must receive instruction unless they have graduated.
 Regardless of age, once a child is enrolled in kindergarten or a higher grade at a public school, he or she is subject to compulsory attendance.

 A school board may have a policy that exempts children under age 7 from being required to attend school.
 In any district, a child under age 7 who is subject to compulsory attendance may be withdrawn from enrollment for good cause by a parent.
-Please contact HSLDA if you have specific questions about how the compulsory attendance laws apply to your child.
+HSLDA members, please contact us if you have specific questions about how the compulsory attendance laws apply to your child.
+If you are not a member of HSLDA, you can join here.

 If you want to start homeschooling during the school year and your child is currently enrolled in a public or private school, HSLDA recommends that you formally withdraw your child from that school.
 If you are going to start homeschooling after the school year is over, and your child is considered enrolled for the following year, we recommend that you withdraw your child before the next school year begins, so that the school does not mark your child as absent or truant.